dk0d/torchinstaller/README.md

   -install, -i          Run installation (default is to dry run commands)
 ```

 > Note: pytorch-geometric can be problematic to install.
-Install from source has been added to facilitate installation, but referring to their documentation may be the only way to address any errors in installation if they occur during installation.
+Installing from source has been added to facilitate installation, but referring to their documentation may be the only way to address errors if they occur.

 > Note: poetry support is a work in-progress and is unstable